bamwani/car-counting-and-speed-estimation-yolo-sort-python/README.md

 ### Speed Detection:
-This is an innteresting project, mainly due to camera shaking(maybe due to wind or whaterver the reason may be!).
+This is an interesting project, mainly due to camera shaking(maybe due to wind or whaterver the reason may be!).
 This camera shake results into frame flickering.
 Which means we can not use traditional pixel distance travelled to Km/h mapping because as each frame flickers, the centroid of the bounding box also flickers arbitrarily.
 Hence I tried this new method: <b> SPEED BETWEEN TWO LINES</b>

 #### Speed Between Two Lines (SBTL)
 This method makes some assumptions which are as follows: